Geburt im Bethesda Spital - information event in english

 (Open)(Close)Is an accompanying person permitted for the birth?

 Yes, an accompanying person is permitted for the birth – as long as they don’t have any COVID-19 symptoms.
-The birth partner can only stay with the pregnant mother once labour has actually started.
-They may also provide support when contractions start.

 (Open)(Close)Who is allowed to visit during a postnatal hospital stay?